wazuh/wazuh-documentation/source/getting-started/use-cases.rst

 File integrity monitoring
 -------------------------

-File integrity monitoring (FIM) component alerts you to changes in operating system and application software files.
+File integrity monitoring (FIM) component detects and alerts when operating system and application files are modified.
 This capability is often used to detect access or changes to sensitive data.
 In fact, if your servers are in scope with PCI DSS, the requirement 11.5 states that you must install a file integrity monitoring solution to pass your audit.

 Below is an example of an alert, generated when a monitored file is changed.
 Metadata includes MD5 and SHA1 checksums, file sizes (before and after the change), file permissions, file owner and content changes.